Home Info Scrapbook Contact

 Brand: FTProject: Lead Without Example

-As the pandemic took hold, the world turned to its leaders — but who could they turn to?
-In this unprecedented moment, there was no history to learn from or rule book to follow; it was about listening, adapting, and trusting your sources.
-Working closely with the FT’s in-house team, we launched this campaign over a single weekend, on a shoestring budget and with countless calls to governments worldwide.
-The result: declining subscriptions reversed, and new audiences began to grow.
+As the pandemic took hold, the world looked to its leaders—but who could they really turn to?
+In this unprecedented moment, there was no history to learn from or rulebook to follow; it was all about listening, adapting, and trusting sources.

-Redifing standards to
+Redefining standards to

 create generational growth.